Document name

 2. The amount will be set aside until the last day of the month in which the worker reaches age 65, and together with accrued interest, will be used to provide an annuity for the worker or dependent spouse.

-3. The minimum annuity amount is adjusted each year by the percentage increase as noted in the Consumer Price Index (CPI) – Annual Increase procedure, and rounded up to the nearest $100.
+3. If the amount set aside in the worker’s annuity program (including any interest it has earned) is less than the minimum, the worker can either buy an annuity or have the full amount paid out as cash.
+The minimum annuity amount is adjusted each year by the percentage increase as noted in the Consumer Price Index (CPI) – Annual Increase procedure, and rounded up to the nearest $100.

 Salary Continuance